 Spokane Police Department (SPD): SPD provides funds for support staff, substation phones, security systems, and rental agreements for all substations.
 SPD representatives serve on the C.O.P.S.
 Board of Directors.
 They also furnish professional training to C.O.P.S. volunteers and the Crime Free Multi-Housing (CFMH) Program.
-SPD supplies C.O.P.S. with Neighborhood Resource Officers (NROs) to focus on neighborhood issues and maintaining communications between Law Enforcement and the community through substation operations.
+SPD supplies C.O.P.S. with Neighborhood Conditions Officers (NCOs) to focus on neighborhood issues and maintaining communications between Law Enforcement and the community through substation operations.
 Workstations are available in all substations for patrol officers to use while out in the neighborhoods.

 Neighborhood Resource Officers Locations: